 - Evolution and Creationism: A Documentary and Reference Guide (ABC-CLIO, 2007) and

-- the forthcoming volume Nature Remade: Engineering Life, Envisioning Worlds (University of Chicago, 2021)
+- Nature Remade: Engineering Life, Envisioning Worlds (University of Chicago, 2021)

 In 2017, Chris began volunteering to develop a programmatic approach to sharing the Urban Ecology Center’s distinctive model, in conjunction with Ken Leinbach and the book, Urban Ecology.
 Since then, the Urban Ecology Center Institute has grown into an outreach effort, connecting to people in 27 cities around the world to case studies that show how the organization emerged from a neighborhood group and grew into an environmental community center with three branches and education program in schools and neighborhoods throughout the city of Milwaukee.
 In 2020, Chris took an academic leave from Alverno College and has been leading the UEC Institute as project manager.